srfiorini/IEEE1872-owl/README.md

 # Copyright

-IEEE 1872 copyright is property of IEEE Standards Association.
+The IEEE 1872-2015 copyright is property of IEEE Standards Association.

-The ontologies in IEEE1872-owl are CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/)
+The OWL implementation of the ontologies in IEEE1872-owl are CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/)

 # Collaborators

-* Sandro Rama Fiorini (Lissi-UPEC, France)
+* Sandro Rama Fiorini (Lissi, UPEC, France)
 * Vitor Fortes Rey (DFKI, TU-Kaiserslautern, Germany)

 The first version was developed at Φ-Robotics Research Group (http://www.inf.ufrgs.br/phi-group/) at UFRGS, Brazil.